Adjuvant therapy: Treatment to keep cancer from returning

 - Hormone receptivity.
 Hormone therapy won't be effective if your tumor is not hormonally sensitive.

-Other cancer-specific changes.
-Certain cancers may have specific changes within their cells that indicate the likelihood that your cancer will return.
+- Other cancer-specific changes.
+Certain cancers may have specific changes within their cells that indicate the likelihood that your cancer will return, making adjuvant therapy more likely to be beneficial.
 If tests show your cancer is unlikely to recur, adjuvant therapy may offer little benefit.

 Receiving adjuvant therapy doesn't guarantee your cancer won't recur.
 It can, however, help reduce the risk that your cancer will come back.